FG Inaugurates Abuja CNG Booster Station, Ramps Up Gas Infrastructure Drive

 Representing the Executive Director of MDGIF, Mr. Oluwole Adama, Deputy Director of Project Management, Dr. Hussein Basaka, reaffirmed the fund’s commitment to supporting strategic gas infrastructure projects across the country.

-Adama said the commissioning marked another important step in strengthening Nigeria’s gas infrastructure and advancing the use of natural gas as a cleaner, more efficient and sustainable energy source.
+Adama said the inauguration marked another important step in strengthening Nigeria’s gas infrastructure and advancing the use of natural gas as a cleaner, more efficient and sustainable energy source.

 According to him, the fund remains committed to investments that promote energy access, economic growth and national development, while commending the federal government, the National Assembly, regulators and project partners for their support.